 Advantages of ARM

-• Allows a borrower to lower their initial monthly payment upfront.
-This is great for those planning to move in a few years or before the end of the initial interest rate period expires and the adjustment period starts.
+Allows a borrower to lower their initial monthly payment upfront, which is great for those planning to move in a few years or before the end of the initial interest rate period expires and the adjustment period starts.
+It is beneficial to borrowers who are expecting an increase in their income, rate financial borrowers who believe interest rates will go down in the future, and those who see it as a short-term residence instead of renting.
+Relocating but not sure how long the job will keep you at the location?
+An ARM may be a suitable choice.

 Disadvantages of ARM

-Types of Hybrid ARMs – Annual rate changes can make budgeting difficult if your payment is going up and down, so calculate your monthly payment in the worst-case scenario for each adjustment period, and if it fits your budget and is an acceptable level of risk, the ARM can save you money if used properly.
-ARMS should not be used for long-term purposes for most home owners.
+Types of Hybrid ARMs – Annual rate changes can make budgeting difficult if your payment is going up and down.
+Calculate your monthly payment in the worst-case scenario for each adjustment period, and if it fits your budget and is an acceptable level of risk, the ARM can save you money if used properly.
+ARMs should not be used for long-term purposes for most homeowners.
 We’ll help you choose the best option:

 3/1 ARM – Interest rate is fixed for the first 3 years.
-After 3 years, the rate can change based off the index and margin.
+After 3 years, the rate can change based on the index and margin.

 5/1 ARM – Interest rate is fixed for the first 5 years.
-After 5 years, the rate can change based off the index and margin.
+After 5 years, the rate can change based on the index and margin.

 7/1 ARM – Interest rate is fixed for the first 7 years.
-After 7 years, the rate can change based off the index and margin.
+After 7 years, the rate can change based on the index and margin.

 10/1 ARM – Interest rate is fixed for the first 10 years.
-After 10 years, the rate can change based off the index and margin.
+After 10 years, the rate can change based on the index and margin.

 Interest Rate Caps

 Pay attention to the details of the caps.
 Depending on the type of mortgage selected, interest rate caps offer some protection for homeowners who opt to finance their home with an adjustable rate mortgage.
 An interest rate cap sets a limit on the amount the interest rate can increase.
-There are two types of interest rate caps.
-A periodic adjustment cap limits the amount an interest rate can increase or decrease between two adjustment periods after the first adjustment.
-A lifetime cap limits the amount the interest rate can increase over the duration of the loan.
+There are two types of interest rate caps: a periodic adjustment cap limits the amount an interest rate can increase or decrease between two adjustment periods after the first adjustment, while a lifetime cap limits the amount the interest rate can increase over the duration of the loan.

-Most ARMs have caps-limits the lender puts on the amount that the interest rate or mortgage payment may change at each adjustment, as well as during the life of the mortgage.
+Most ARMs have caps that limit the lender puts on the amount that the interest rate or mortgage payment may change at each adjustment, as well as during the life of the mortgage.
 With an ARM, you typically have the benefit of lower initial rates for the first year of the loan.
-Plus, if interest rates drop and you want to take advantage of a lower rate, you may not have to refinance as you would with a fixed rate mortgage.
+Plus, if interest rates drop and you want to take advantage of a lower rate, you may not have to refinance as you would with a fixed-rate mortgage.
 An ARM may be especially advantageous if you plan to move after a short period of time.

 Payment Caps